scvalex/ltc/docs/final.md

 nodes, this scheme is asynchronous.
 Unfortunately, the actual reconciliation of datasets is done through PostgreSQL transactions, which require synchronous connections between nodes.

+Oracle Database's approach to replication has more in common with messaging systems such as JMS\footnote{Java Message Service} or AMQP\footnote{Advanced Message Queuing Protocol} than with the databases previously mentioned.
+Oracle Streams provides a mechanism for Oracle databases to publish and to subscribe to events
+\citep{oracle:streams}.
+Although this scheme could work in an asynchronous fashion, it still requires stable lossless connections between databases.

+Oracle Database's clustering solution is conceptually the same as MySQL's and PostgreSQL's, and thus requires a low-latency network.

 ### NoSQL Data Stores